taocpp/PEGTL/doc/Control-and-Debug.md

 This might potentially have an impact on the binary size and therefore, one should only add an `unwind()` method if necessary.
 Several other control classes utilize the `unwind()` method to track the execution even in the presence of global errors.

-The static member function `raise()` is used to create a global error, and any replacement should again throw an exception, or abort the application.
+The static member function `raise()` is used to create a global error, and any replacement **must** again throw an exception (or abort the application).
+The static member function `raise_nested()` is used to create a global error in cases where a previous error was caught and is to be included in the newly thrown exception as nested exception.

 The static member functions `apply()` and `apply0()` can customise how actions with, and without, receiving the matched input are called, respectively.
 Note that these functions should only exist or be visible when an appropriate `apply()` or `apply0` exists in the action class template.